IHTSDO/snomed-jenkins/docker/README.md

 # Jenkins configuration volume

-To ease configuration these instructions use a shared volume.
+To ease configuration, these instructions use a shared volume.
 This local folder is used to store all of the jenkins configuration, and is shared with the docker image, via docker's volume mechanism.

+Once you have this location setup, keep it.
+It will enable you to keep your full local jenkins setup and status safe, regardless of the docker image.

 Add the following to your .bashrc or .bash_profile: